RoopaPole/fsf_2019_screening_task2/README.md

          2.scatter points with smooth lines.

          3.lines.
+  **NOTE: make sure that plotting should be between only numric data, that means you have to select the columns with numeric data.

-  ->you can save plotted image as .png by selecting 'SaveasPNG' option under "File" menu.
+  ->After plotting you can save plotted image as .png by selecting 'SaveasPNG' option under "File" menu.

-  ->before loading the csv file if you select 'edit data' or 'plot data' or 'SaveasPNG' or 'AddData' it shows a message box by saying
+  ->before loading the CSV file if you select 'edit data'  or  'plot data'  or  'SaveasPNG'  or  'AddData'  it shows a message box by

-  that please load csv file.
+  saying  that "Please load CSV file First!!!".

+  ->After Laoding the data if you select the option Save as PNG then it raises a messge line "Please Plot First!!!"